xor-freenet/plugin-WebOfTrust-DO-NOT-USE-1/STYLE.md

   - `AREA: Reduce LOC` - when simplifying things.
   - `AREA: Obey line length limit`
   - `Fix typo`
+  - `AREA: Remove FIXME/TODO which was resolved by this branch`

 - Merge commits start with `Merge branch 'SUB_BRANCH' into TARGET_BRANCH`.
   TARGET_BRANCH must *not* be omitted: